 Sandwell Council is confident that its governance arrangements are robust.
-The council recognises, however, that there is always room for improvement and progress, especially as the council continues to evolve to deliver extensive change and to meet rising government and customer expectations about the quality and responsiveness of services.
+Following central government intervention and the appointment of independent Commissioners, the Council has reviewed, with the assistance of external specialist organisations, it's corporate governance arrangements and has implemented a schedule of changes.
+The council recognises, however, that improvement and progress will need to continue and evolve in order that we continue to respond to extensive change and to meet rising government and customer expectations about the quality and responsiveness of services.